Human-Augment-Analytics/CichlidBowerTracking/training_dlc_on_cichlid_data_on_ICE_node.md

   ```
 - If the script could not get to a first training step and threw error, inspect this YAML file that controls some training settings: `.../dlc_model-student-2023-07-26/dlc-models-pytorch/iteration-0/dlc_modelJul26-trainset95shuffle1/train/pytorch_config.yaml`

   - If there is the CUDA OutOfMemory error, you need to request a compute node with larger GPU memory, or reduce the batch size by half.
+You'll also need to decide how many epochs to train via the settings below.

   ```
   ...